dvail/dvail.com/_posts/2021-08-04-javascript-oop-performance-shootout.md

   </pre>
 </section>

-## Now for some memory usage tests.
+## Now for some memory usage tests

 The main performance impact I envisioned in my earlier post was that the function closure method of creating objects would lead to more memory usage, due to the enclosed private functions being